fastify/fastify-basic-auth/README.md

 ### `authenticate` <Boolean|Object> (optional, default: false)

-When supplied, the `authenticate` option will cause the [`WWW-Authenticate` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) to be added.
-It may also be used to set the `realm` value.
+The `authenticate` option adds the [`WWW-Authenticate` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) and can set the `realm` value.

-This can be useful in situations where we want to trigger client-side authentication interfaces - for instance the browser authentication dialog.
+This can trigger client-side authentication interfaces, such as the browser authentication dialog.

-As a boolean setting `authenticate` to `true` will set a header like so: `WWW-Authenticate: Basic`.
-When `false`, no header is added.
-This is the default.
+Setting `authenticate` to `true` adds the header `WWW-Authenticate: Basic`.
+When `false`, no header is added (default).

 ```js
 fastify.register(require('@fastify/basic-auth'), {